BNN-UPC/datanetAPI/README.md

 The API includes methods to obtain more easily some information from a sample object.
 This includes different matrices and dictionaries described above.
 Thus, the user can use the following methods (hereafter, we assume that s is a sample object obtained from the iterator):

-* *s.get_global_packets()*: Return the number of packets transmitted in the network per time unit of the sample.
+* *s.get_global_packets()*: Returns the number of packets transmitted in the network per time unit of the sample.
-* *s.get_global_losses()*: Return the number of packets dropped in the network per time unit of the sample.
+* *s.get_global_losses()*: Returns the number of packets dropped in the network per time unit of the sample.
-* *s.get_global_delay()*: Return the average per-packet delay over all the packets transmitted in the network in time units of the sample.
+* *s.get_global_delay()*: Returns the average per-packet delay over all the packets transmitted in the network in time units of the sample.
+* *s.get_maxAvgLambda()*: Returns the maximum average lambda selected to generate the traffic matrix of the sample.
 * *s.get_performance_matrix()*: Returns the performance_matrix.
 Assuming this matrix is denoted by m, performance measurements of a specific src-dst pair can be accessed using m[src,dst].
 See more details about the performance_matrix in the previous section.
 * *s.get_srcdst_performance(src,dst)*: Directly returns a dictionary with the performance measurements (e.g., delay, jitter, loss) stored in performance_matrix for a particular src-dst pair.
 See more details about the performance_matrix in the previous section.
 * *s.get_traffic_matrix()*: Returns the traffic_matrix.
 Assuming this matrix is denoted by m,  the information that traffic_matrix stores for a specific src-dst pair can be accessed using m[src,dst] .
 See more details about the traffic_matrix in the previous section.